SymfonyCasts/solid/sfcasts/liskov-replacement.md

 It's going to be kinda fun!
 And it's a pattern you'll find inside Symfony itself, like with the `TraceableEventDispatcher`: a class that is substituted in for the *real* event dispatcher only while developing, which adds debugging info.
+Well, technically, that class uses *decoration* instead of using a subclass.
+That's a different, and usually better design pattern when you want to *replace* an existing class.
+But, to really understand Liskov, we'll use a subclass.

 ## Creating the Subclass

-Let's start by creating the subclass that will do the timing.
+Let's start by creating that new subclass.
 Over in the `Service/` directory... so that it's right next to our normal `SightingScorer`, add a new class called `DebuggableSightingScorer`.
 Make it extend the normal `SightingScorer`.

 Since our subtype is currently making *no* changes to the parent class, Liskov would definitely be happy with it.
 What I mean is: it's not changing *any* behavior and